RebelGuy/chat-mate/projects/server/readme.md

 ### `GET`
 *Current schema: 1.*

 Gets the list of current or historical user-ranks.
+If the streamer header is provided, returns ranks for the streamer and global ranks, otherwise returns global ranks only.

 Query parameters:
-- `userId` (`number`): *Required.* The ID of the user for which to get the list of ranks.
+- `userId` (`number`): *Optional.* The ID of the user for which to get the list of ranks.
+Defaults to the logged-in user.
 - `includeInactive` (`boolean`): *Optional.* If true, returns the list of historical ranks (active and inactive) for a user.
 If false, returns only ranks that are currently active.

 Returns data with the following properties: